 Basic Travel Photography Tips

-Before I get into my Ten Useful Tips for Photographing Landscapes, I think it is important that you have a solid travel photography foundation.
+Before I get into my landscape photography tips, I think it is important that you have a solid travel photography foundation.
 Some of the most basic tips that I can give you for photography in general are going to have a really big impact on how your landscape photographs come out.
 As a travel photographer, you are also going to want to understand what gear to use, how to use it, and what mistakes you will need to avoid.
 In order to assist in providing you with this photography foundation, I have linked to a number of my useful photography guides below.
 Before continuing on with this article, I would make sure you have a solid grasp of the material covered in these guides.